mobiusklein/mzd.cpp/writeup/writeup.md

 ![](./DictionaryByteSchemataWithShuffle.png)

-This is relatively straight-forwards to do by injecting the shuffling step immediately prior to encoding the dictionary buffers and decoding them prior to using them as an index map.
+This is relatively straight forward to do by injecting the shuffling step immediately prior to encoding the dictionary buffers and decoding them prior to using them as an index map.

 ```python
 def dict_encode_with_shuffle(data: np.typing.ArrayLike) -> bytes: